vimpunk/cratetorrent/DESIGN.md

 And even from such a simple example as this, it can be concluded as a feature and not premature optimization.

+What is needed for this to work reliably is timing out requests, but as of this writing that is not yet implemented.

 ### Messages